Evertras/gopong/README.md

 The ball currently follows a simple linear path at a constant speed as configured on the server.

 ## Networking information

+The Go server implements a naive lobby that simply waits for two clients to connect to start a game.
+When either client disconnects, the game is over and will no longer run.
+Currently there is no limit to the total number of games that may be played; that's obviously a bad idea for a production game, but for now it's a TODO to improve the lobby..

 ### Client Connection